SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

-- The new node can now do [key derivation](#key-derivation) to get all the required network-wide secrets in order participate in blocks execution and validation.
+- The new node can now do [key derivation](#key-derivation) to get all the required network-wide secrets for participating in block execution and validation.
-- After a machine/process reboot, the node can go through the [node startup process](#node-startup) again.
+- After a machine/process reboot, the node can go through the [node startup process](#node-startup) again

 # Contracts State Encryption